Antiepileptic Drugs and Risk Factors

+Psychiatric symptoms, including depression and anxiety, have been reported with several antiepileptic drugs.
 There are no scientific studies to relate these medications directly to suicide, but suicidal thoughts may be a psychiatric symptom associated with antiepileptic medication.
 Ironically, the FDA review found that two antiepileptic drugs (valproate and carbamazepine) slightly reduce the risk of suicide.

 - Depression or anxiety disorder currently or in the past;

 - Family history of depression or suicidal behavior;